radiodee1/url-exchange/README.md

 ```

-I think that the models, especially GPTJ, is trained on material taken from the web.
-One of these things in the corpus is complete urls.
-I think the model is trained on complete urls and so it knows that they need to be reproduced letter for letter.
+Originally I thought that the models, especially GPTJ, were trained on material taken from the web.
+One of the things common in the corpus is complete urls.
+I thought the model was trained on complete urls and so it knows that they need to be reproduced letter for letter.
+This may not be true.